xndk/suno-api-cookies/README.md

     If no IDs are provided, all music will be returned.
 - `/api/get_limit`: Get quota Info
 - `/api/extend_audio`: Extend audio length
-- `/api/generate_stems`: Make stem tracks (separate audio and music track)
-- `/api/get_aligned_lyrics`: Get list of timestamps for each word in the lyrics
 - `/api/clip`: Get clip information based on ID passed as query parameter `id`
 - `/api/concat`: Generate the whole song from extensions
 ```